 Indigenous chickens are widely distributed in the rural areas of tropical and sub-tropical countries where they are kept by the majority of the rural poor.
 Indigenous chickens in Africa are in general hardy, adaptive to rural environments, survive on little or no inputs and adjust to fluctuations in feed availability.
 Chickens largely dominate flock composition and make up about 98% (Adekoya et al.,2018) of the total poultry numbers kept in Africa.

 Molecular genetics approaches in animal husbandry has been a recently deployed as a tool in achieving a more adaptable and productive livestock.
-This breakthrough will further consolidate on the gains of food security which remains one of most important challenges of the Food and Agriculture Organization (F.A.O) (Yuossao et al., 2012).
+This breakthrough will further consolidate on the gains of food security which remains one of most important challenges of the Food and Agriculture Organization (F.A.O) (Yuossao et al., 2012, Alshelmani et al., 2013, 2021).
 Inevitably, in this sector of animal production, poultry breeding is an important opportunity to increase animal protein production in the developing countries.
 Nigeria poultry keepers have made poultry business one of the most popular enterprises adopted by all in the rural and urban setting (Adebambo, 2005).
-This has led to the improvement programs in traits of both broiler and local chickens in order to provide high quality meat at lower cost.
+This has led to the improvement programs in traits of both broiler and local chickens in order to provide high quality meat at lower cost (Zamani et al., 2016, 2017).

 The indigenous chicken has proven to be a sustainable source of food security of animal protein and meat production, accounting for about 80% of the total rural chicken market.
 This ever-increasing demand has led to the development of an improved dual-purpose breed for meat and eggs of Nigeria indigenous chicken breed (FUNAAB Alpha).
 This breed of chicken has been registered by the National Center for Genetic Resource and Biotechnology in 2018 with National Code NGGD18:02.
 The breed was developed using the improved Naked neck and Frizzled feather chicken genotypes at the Federal University of Agriculture, Abeokuta, Nigeria over 6 generations of selection and inbreeding followed by 4 generations of crossbreeding with some exotic lines to improve its growth and carcass quality (Adedibu et al.,2018).

 However, sustainable poultry meat and egg production is important to provide safe and quality protein sources in human nutrition worldwide.
 The gastrointestinal (GI) tract of poultry harbors a diverse and complex microbiota that plays a vital role in digestion and absorption of nutrients, immune system development and pathogen exclusion.
-The integrity, functionality, and health of the chicken gut depends on many factors including the environment, feed, and the GI microbiota.
+The integrity, functionality, and health of the chicken gut depends on many factors including the environment, feed, and the GI microbiota (Kairalla et al., 2022a, 2022b, 2023, 2025, Kairalla and Alshelmani, 2025).
 The symbiotic interactions between host and microbes are fundamental to poultry health and production and the diversity of the chicken GI microbiota is largely influenced by the age of the birds, location in the digestive tract and diet.